Xi-CAM/Xi-cam/docs/source/operation-plugin.md

 of the OperationPlugin class, as well as a more detailed API reference.

-*If you are new to developing Xi-CAM plugins, it is recommended that you follow the quick-start documentation first.*
+*If you are new to developing Xi-CAM plugins, it is recommended that you follow the [quick-start documentation](quickstart.md) first.*

+For more general development resources, see the [Resources](resources.md) page.

 ## What Is an OperationPlugin?